 The sandy beach in Port Sydney offers close to 80 metres of shoreline on Mary Lake.
 Venture south down Muskoka Road 10 and take a look at the beautiful waterfalls.
 The beach offers swimming, boating, and fishing in Mary’s Lake, one of Huntsville’s best fishing spots.

-Fish on this peaceful lake, swim, and stay overnight at Marys Lake campground or lodge.
-The lake is stocked with rainbow trout in the spring and fall and catches brown and lake trout, and kokanee salmon.
+Fish on this peaceful lake, swim and stay overnight at Marys Lake campground or lodge.
+The lake is stocked with rainbow trout in the spring and fall and catches brown, lake trout, and kokanee salmon.

 Jamieson’s General Store

-Jamieson’s General Store was started as a means to make locally sourced products more accessible within the community.
-Located in the heart of Port Sydney, Jamieson’s General Store is a local variety store designed to be a one-stop-shop with good coffee, baked goods, groceries, and perogies.
+Jamieson’s General Store was started to make locally sourced products more accessible within the community.
+Located in the heart of Port Sydney, Jamieson’s General Store is a local variety store designed to be a one-stop shop with good coffee, baked goods, groceries, and pierogies.
 Everything you could possibly need for heading to the cottage is here.
 Jamieson’s General Store is known for its best-selling Kawartha ice cream and pizza.

 Port Sydney Falls & Port Sydney Dam

 Bring tubes and enjoy sliding down the rapids.
-Surrounded by cottage country, next to Mary’s Lake you’ll find the Port Sydney Slide just below the dam.
-There is a strong current down from the falls and wearing life jackets is recommended.
+Surrounded by cottage country next to Mary’s Lake, you’ll find the Port Sydney Slide just below the dam.
+There is a strong current down from the falls, and wearing a life jacket is recommended.

-The river spills over a large incline of bedrock and alongside large sections of exposed bedrock just below it.
+The river spills over a large incline of bedrock alongside large sections of exposed bedrock just below it.
 It is more of a natural “water slide” than a cascade or plunge “Waterfall”.
-Parking is located near the slide and offers a very nice view of Mary Lake and the dam.
+Parking is near the slide and offers a nice view of Mary Lake and the dam.